karstenes/Beatmap-Downloaders/README.md

-Sorry foe being too lazy to write any proper documentation, this was initially made as a joke.
+Sorry for being too lazy to write any proper documentation, this was initially made as a joke.
+(As can be seen in the title bar of the command line application; no, I'm not 12)